 Final Thoughts

 I’m typically a fast paced traveler and often don’t spend more than two days in any given city.
 Currently, for me, it’s more important to me to get an overview of a lot of cities so I can find which are the ones I need to return to.
 Paris is one exception.
 I spent five days in Paris and I left feeling like I still had so much more to see.
 But I realize that not everyone has five days (or more!) to dedicate to one city.
-With this two day itinerary, you’ll be able to see the highlights of Paris.
-Hopefully you find as much joy in this city as I did.
+With this two day Paris itinerary, you’ll be able to see the highlights of the city.
+Hopefully you find as much joy in Paris as I did.

 Continue Your Adventure